Bonefishing Scorpion Atoll

 Meals: A simple but complete menu is offered.
 Breakfast includes cereal, fruit, coffee, toast, scrambled eggs, omelettes, pancakes, and peanut butter and jelly.
 Lunch may be fresh ceviche, ham and cheese sandwiches, or pastrami and cheese.
 Dinner might be a fresh fish plate from the daily catch—grilled with garlic and butter—or steak tacos and fajitas from the grill.

 Beverages: Bottled water, sodas, electrolyte drinks (Gatorade), beer, tequila, wine, rum, and black label scotch are included.

 The most direct option is to fly to the city of Merida from Houston on United Airlines, from Dallas on American Airlines, or from Miami on Aeromexico.
 A representative will greet you at the airport and drive you to the Casa del Balam Hotel or a similar hotel in Merida for your overnight stay (first and last night’s hotel are included in package).
 In the morning, you’ll leave early from the hotel in Merida and drive 40 minutes to Progreso to meet the liveaboard.
 In perfect weather, the boat trip is about four hours to Scorpion Atoll.
 After five days fishing and four nights on the liveaboard, you’ll return to the hotel in Merida for your last night’s stay.

 Includes: 2 hotel nights in Merida and 4-nights on liveaboard.

 Fishing days include half days on Monday and Friday.

 6-nights and 4 ½-days guided fishing

-(Must have a minimum group size of five anglers)
+(Must have a minimum group size of four to five anglers)

 The first and last night at Casa de Balam (or similar hotel) in Merida, ground transfers to/from airport, breakfast at the hotel, four nights on the liveaboard, meals and sodas/alcohol on the liveaboard, guided fishing, and a fishing license for the number of days fishing.